 The inspiration for this vegan vanilla ice cream came from Luna & Larry’s Coconut Bliss.
 The texture and flavor of Coconut Bliss is largely indistinguishable from premium ice cream.
 It’s smooth, creamy, decadent, and so satisfying.

 I clearly remember my first Coconut Bliss experience.
 It was my 26th birthday and Tanner decided to go get supper (so I wouldn’t have to cook).
 He came home with miso soup, sushi (we both LOVE sushi) and two pints of Coconut Bliss ice cream – Vanilla and Chocolate Peanut Butter.
 It took us the first spoonful to completely fall in love with Coconut Bliss.
-If it wasn’t my birthday, I am pretty sure we would fight over the last bite.
+If it wasn’t my birthday, I am pretty sure we would have fought over the last bite.

 What are the ingredients you ask?

 Tips for Making Vegan Vanilla Ice Cream